The Rufener Family

 Mike: We milk three times a day here, so they’re getting milked every eight hours.
 They enjoy coming to the parlor, and a lot of times they’ll run right in on their own.
 They want to be milked and then go back out to eating again, like they do best.

-Meet more Ohio and West Virginia dairy farmers
+Learn more about the Rufeners or meet more Ohio and West Virginia dairy farmers.